 Whether you have $10 dollars or $10 Million, it is completely possible for you to build your own form of generational wealth (old money) and a dynasty through prudent practices and intentional living.

-This is because generational wealth is about more than the money.
-In fact, there are 4 types of capital necessary to build generational wealth, and money(financial capital) is the least of them.
+Expanding on point 2: there are, in fact, 4 types of capital necessary to build generational wealth, and money(financial capital) is the least of them.

 These are the 4 sources of capital which all great people and legacy families build and draw upon to give them a unique advantage.
 It fuels them to grow as people and grow financially.
 These four sources of capital are Human, Intellectual, Social and Financial.
 In order of importance for your family.